theanushka-v18/Sample-Travel-Website/README.md

 # Sample-Travel-Website
 I have made this website by taking help from a tutorial to clear my HTML and CSS concepts.

-I have made this website by taking help from a tutorial to clear my HTML and CSS concepts.

 In this sample website there are 2 folders and 4 files are listed below:

 1. index.html--> In this file I have made home page of the website in which header, sections and footer are being covered.